 Nick Choate-Batchelder and Becky Stark own and operate Midnight Sun Farm.
 We started farming in 2010 on land rented from the Liberty Prairie Conservancy in Grayslake, IL.
 In 2014, we moved with our son Ray to our current farm home in Harvard, IL.
 The owners of this farm, which we rent, believe sincerely in the importance of local agriculture and small farms, and have enabled us to grow our business through their flexibility and support.

 At our farm, we grow over 40 different kinds of vegetables and herbs, and raise pastured laying hens and turkeys.
-From May through December, we sell our locally-grown produce, eggs, and meat to folks in the Chicagoland area through our CSA program and through a presence at farmers’ markets in Glenview and Chicago.
+From May through December, we sell our locally-grown produce, eggs, and meat to folks in the Chicagoland area through our CSA program and through a presence at farmers’ markets in Oak Park and Rogers Park.

 We follow farming practices that preserve the ecological integrity of our farmland and the areas surrounding our farmland.
-Our produce is Certified Naturally Grown, and we are working towards organic certification in 2018.
+We are working towards organic certification in 2018.
 You can read more about our growing practices and how we raise our animals here.

 Which brings us to:

 There are a lot of reasons that we do what we do.

 - We came to farming because we enjoy the work of growing vegetables, we like owning our own business, and we feel that we are providing a useful service to our communities by making fresh, high-quality food more readily available.

 - Growing a diversity of vegetables allows us to offer a wider selection of products to our customers, helps us to manage disease and pests through crop rotations, and helps us reduce the economic risk of failure of any one crop.